 Lone Star Restaurant

 This is a restaurant I recommend you visit for lunch and dinner if you possibly can.
 The views during the day are simply breathtaking, and the beach at Lone Star is gorgeous so bring your towel.
-At nighttime, the ambiance is extremely romantic with lots of candlelight and the sounds of the sea lapping a couple of meters away from your feet.
+At nighttime, the ambience is extremely romantic with lots of candlelight and the sounds of the sea lapping a couple of meters away from your feet.

 The food is an interesting combination of English and Caribbean.
 This is where you will find some of the best food in Barbados.